 History Of Dandi Biyo

 Dandi Biyo is one of many games that were locally developed in the rural areas which reflect the use of local tools and techniques.
-While comparing with modern games, it is very close to Cricket.
-The players can be compared to the “batsmen” and the other players to the “fielders”.
+While comparing with modern games, it is easier to understand when compared to Cricket.
+The major players can be compared to the “batsmen” and the other players to the “fielders.”

 Volleyball is a prevalent sport as well as the national game of Nepal.
-It is easy to play in every part of the country including the hill, the Himalayan and Terai regions.
+It is easy to play in every part of the country, including the hill, the Himalayan, and Terai regions.
 The government decision about making the Volleyball as a national game of Nepal was mainly based on the growing popularity of the sport in Nepal.
-Only a small area is enough along with other light rules to play the game.
+Only a small area is enough, along with other light rules to play the game.
 This makes it more accessible in our country, where people seek light recreational activities.

 Nepal National Sports 2019

-The Nepal national sports 2019 are football (Men’s/Women’s), athletics, boxing (Men’s), taekwondo, karate, volleyball (Men’s/Women’s), Table Tennis, kabaddi, badminton, wushu, handball (Men’s), Kho Kho (Men’s), ITF Taekwondo, full contact karate, basketball, weightlifting, wrestling, judo, bodybuilding, hockey, chess, golf, billiard and snooker, cycling, archery, swimming, squash, soft tennis, lawn tennis, gymnastics, boxing (Women’s), cricket, shooting, weightlifting (Women’s), volleyball, and Dandi Biyo.
-These are the popular sports in our country in which many sportspersons have achieved medals in different tournaments inside and outside the country.
+Some of the games held in Nepal in 2019 are Football (Men’ s/Women’s), athletics, boxing (Men’s), taekwondo, karate, volleyball (Men’ s/Women’s), Table Tennis, kabaddi, badminton, wushu, handball (Men’s), Kho Kho (Men’s), ITF Taekwondo, full-contact karate, basketball, weightlifting, wrestling, judo, bodybuilding, hockey, chess, golf, billiard and snooker, cycling, archery, swimming, squash, soft tennis, lawn tennis, gymnastics, boxing (Women’s), cricket, shooting, weightlifting (Women’s), Volleyball, and Dandi Biyo.
+These are the popular sports in Nepal where many sportspersons have been able to achieve remarkable recognition.